-Figuring out the right Japanese name for your dog takes a little work.
+What should you name your dog to embody the spirit of Japanese culture?
 There are plenty of options out there, after all, each with its own special meanings and its own connections to your life.
 If you’re looking to give your dog a great Japanese name, you’ll want to start with this list.

 A Plethora of Japanese Dog Names

 Male Japanese Dog Names

 As you might expect, many people choose names for their dogs that are also used for humans.
 Some of the best Japanese names for dogs are not only popular in that country for children, but they have special meanings when translated to English.

 If you’ve got a white dog, for example, you might want to look into names that reflect the dog’s brightness – Aki (bright) or Akihiro (great brightness) are both popular options here, as are Akio (bright man), and Haruto (flying sun).
 Kiyoshi (purity) is likewise a good fit for this kind of dog.

 Prefer a name for your large dog?
 Why not try Dai (great), Hiroki (timber tree), Kaede (maple), or Taro (large son).
 Your first dog might be named Ichiro, Kenichi, or Taichi, which all refer to first sons, while a second dog could be a Jiro or a Shinji.
 Smart dogs could be Hitoshi (motivated), Osamu (studious), or Satoshi (wise).
 Dogs who share are generously named Hiroshi or Hiro, while competitive dogs might be Katsu or Masaru, which both translate to victory.